Kinnairdy Castle: Structure

 The House is an L-plan tower, the stair tower being an addition.
 The entrance was originally on the first floor, being accessed by a removable wooden bridge from the parapet wall.
 There is a straight stair to the basement, which is vaulted.
 A late 16th-century two-storey hall range lies to the east; it was altered in 1857.

 In the hall there is an oak-panelled aumbry.
-The carvings on it, which are particularly fine, show the heads of Sir Alexander Innes and his wife Christian Dunbar, and the date 1493.
-Sir Alexander seems to have got into financial difficulties because of his taste for fine Flanders panelling.
+The carvings on it show the heads of Sir Alexander Innes and his wife Christian Dunbar, and the date 1493.
+Sir Alexander seems to have got into financial difficulties because of his taste for Flanders panelling.

 Thomas Innes of Learney, Lord Lyon King of Arms, introduced some of the heraldic decoration in the house, which he owned after the Second World War.

 There is a courtyard to the south and east formed by outbuildings and curtain walls; to the north and west, there are steep banks.

 It is a category A listed building.